ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_faq.md

 ## What is the purpose of the additional data stored in `translationParameters`?

-This data can be used for example to define if a breadcrumb of a Location should be clickable or hidden.
+This data can be used, for example, to define if a breadcrumb of a Location should be clickable or hidden.

-The following example makes breadcrumbs bold and not clickable (if `crumb.translationParameters.type == 'catalog'`):
+The following example changes the breadcrumbs to non-clickable bold text (if `crumb.translationParameters.type == 'catalog'`):

 `vendor/silversolutions/silver.e-shop/src/Silversolutions/Bundle/EshopBundle/Resources/views/Breadcrumbs/breadcrumb_list.html.twig`: